Sneakers, the newest iPhone, or a two-person trip to New York.

 The first thing you want to get done is your marketing plan.
 It’ll shape the strategies to use in order to reach your desired customers and win a larger market share.

 Obviously, you want a digital focus.
 Most people shop online.
 And for online shopping, no channel is bigger than Google.
 So you have to be present here if you want a passive channel for customer acquisition.

 The marketing tactic that is most likely to give the best return on investment is SEO.
-SEO is optimizing your rankings on Google and will passively make you visible to new customers.
+Through SEO you optimize your rankings on Google and passively make yourself visible to new customers.
 In the long run, it’ll give you the most bang for your buck.

-Google Analytics – analyse and understand your visitors
+Google Analytics – analyze and understand your visitors

 If you own a webshop with several products it’s important to know what products are the most attractive.
 Otherwise, you’ll quickly lose track of which products convert well and stand out.